rohan-paul/Awesome-JavaScript-Interviews/Redux/Provider.md

 2. http://funkyjavascript.com/redux-provider/

 It's a helper React component that eliminates the need to keep passing along the redux store as a parameter.
-So, as per the syntax Provider takes in proopery of out store, like so store={store}
+So, as per the syntax Provider takes in property of my store, like so store={store}

 ```js
 .....